ivanov-v-v/Algorithms-And-Cpp-MIPT/README.md

 # MIPT
-Projects I accomplished as an undergraduate student at the Moscow Institute of Physics and Technology
+C/C++ programming tasks I implemented as an undergraduate student at the Moscow Institute of Physics and Technology